| Page Length: | 10-12 | |

 Companies in this industry manufacture electronic toys and games, including video game consoles.
-Major companies include systems makers Microsoft, Nintendo, and Sony, as well as peripheral providers such as Logitech and Mad Catz.
+Major companies include console makers Microsoft (based in the US), Nintendo (Japan), and Sony (Japan), as well as peripheral providers such as Bigben (France), Nyko (US), and Logitech (Switzerland).

 Entertainment and games software and manufacturing of personal computers (PCs) used for gaming are covered in separate industry profiles.